quant525/Multi_Quant_Strategies--APAC-US-markets/Dynamic Bivariate Regression Model/README.md

-# TXF Strategy A – Position Tracker
+## Dynamic Bivariate Regression Model – Position Tracker

 This repository tracks the position changes of the TXF Strategy A using 30-minute rolling forecasts.
 This strategy is based on a Dynamic Bivariate Regression Model that captures evolving relationships between two market variables, using rolling 30-minute intervals to forecast short-term directional movement on the Taiwan Index Futures.